nitaybz/homebridge-tado-ac/README.md

 ### ** Occupancy Sensors
 Enabling this feature will add **Occupancy Sensors** for each user signed up to your Tado home (and enabled location services on their device).
 If not set otherwise, the system will check for the status every 10 seconds.

+**"Anyone"** Sensor will be added automatically to easily automate actions when the first person arrives home or the last person leaves. this is a better alternative to Home App Arrive/Leave automations since this will not require approval for triggering automation. to remove this accessory, set `anyoneSensor` to false

 ## Troubleshooting